-Age discrimination is adverse work treatment of an employee based on a class or category that the employee belongs to—employees over age 40—rather than on the employee's individual merit.
+Age discrimination is the adverse treatment of an employee based on their age—typically over age 40—rather than on their individual merit.

 People who are age 40 and older are protected from employment discrimination based on age by the Age Discrimination in Employment Act (ADEA) of 1967.
 The ADEA’s protections apply to both employees and to people who are applying for a job.
 Age discrimination is prohibited in any term, condition, or privilege related to employment.